MetabolicAtlas/tree-of-GEMs/README.md

-These codes have three purposes.
-Firstly, to download xml of publications related to models (GEMs) along with their meta data.
-Secondly, to search for correlations between models and their respective publications.
-Lastly, to enable a smooth and organized method of displaying the information gathered/acertained from the previous code.

-To each purpose, there is a different code.
-The currently uploaded code are shown below.

-Folder 'Bulk searching for connections' constains code for searching text files for connections to text strings using the Regex function in MATLAB.
+Folder 'Bulk searching for connections' constains code that....

-Folder 'apifetcher + refList linking' contains code that...
+Folder 'apifetcher + refList linking' contains code that will fetch a subset of metadata from BioModels.
+It also contains a version of the connection mapping that will look through references and diplay matches.

 Folder 'connectionMapper + Vis' contains code that...

-Folder 'cytoscape' contains code that...
+Folder 'cytoscape' contains cytoscape networks generated with the dataset.

-Folder 'editDataset' contains code that...
+Folder 'editDataset' contains an interface for clustering the models by publication and annotating the dataset.

-Folder 'wordCloud' contains code that...